 What we don’t: Not very durable and doesn’t carry loads as well as other UL packs.

 The Zpacks is undeniably lightweight and, in our experience, surprisingly comfortable with a 30-pound load (we'd hesitate to push it all the way to its advertised 40-lb. load limit).
-That said, we’ve found its thin fabric lacks durability for rough treatment and off-trail scrambling, and the thin mesh dump pocket can’t match the Southwest’s hardwearing Dyneema build (or the more abrasion-resistant "UltraStretch" pocket you get with the ULA Ultra Circuit).
-The pocket layout is also very limited: We wish Zpacks included an internal zippered pocket and/or hipbelt pocket (both can be purchased separately, but the accessories add both weight and cost).
+That said, we’ve found its thin fabric lacks durability for rough treatment and off-trail scrambling, and the tmesh front pocket can’t match the Southwest’s Dyneema pockets or the more abrasion-resistant "UltraStretch" pocket on the ULA Ultra Circuit.
+The pocket layout is also very limited: We wish Zpacks included an internal zippered pocket and/or hipbelt pocket.
+Both can be purchased separately, but the accessories add both weight and cost.
 And finally, at $399, the Zpacks isn’t a great value, especially considering its very specialized build.
 But for serious hikers and minimalist trekkers who prize weight savings above all else (you know who you are), it’s a reliable option that will shave considerable ounces from your back.

 Backpack | Price | Weight | Fabric | Capacities | Access | Pockets |